chriskonnertz/string-calc/README.md

 > There is a PHP demo script included.
 It is located at `dev/demo.php`.

+## Motivation

+Imagine you are building a web application that allows users to enter mathematical terms in a text field.
+ How would you calculate the results of such terms?
+PHP's [eval](http://php.net/manual/de/function.eval.php) function is not the answer.
+The official documentation recommends not to use this function:
+ _The eval() language construct is very dangerous because it allows execution of arbitrary PHP code.
+ Its use thus is discouraged._ StringCalc has its own parser implementation and therefore is a better and save alternative.

 ## The term

 Example, we need an example!
 Here we go: `2*(pi-abs(-0.4))`